-My love of working with words began in Belgium.
-I was given a rare opportunity to work for the European Journal of Biochemistry as a proof reader.
-I didn’t have any certificates from school to my name.
-In fact, I hated school and left as soon as I could.
-So to be offered a job I considered to be way out of my league, and to do very well at it, was just what I needed to boost my confidence.
-I had found my niche in words.
+My love of working with words began in Belgium when I was given the rare opportunity to work for the European Journal of Biochemistry as a proof reader.
+Even though I didn’t have any school certificates to my name and knew nothing about scientific ‘stuff’, it didn’t faze me.
+So to be offered a job I considered way out of my league and to do very well at it, was just what I needed to boost my confidence.

-Ever since I can remember I have loved reading with a passion.
+Ever since I can remember I have read with a passion.
 I devoured everything I could get my hands on.
 When I left Belgium, I worked in various offices in administration: in a methadone clinic, a mental health facility, for a barrister in chambers, but it wasn’t what I wanted to do for the rest of my life.
-I also worked for the NZ police as a nominated person for 6 yrs, and as a mentor, working with young offenders – I readily admit I loved the job and the people I met.
+I also worked for the NZ police as a nominated person for six years and as a mentor working with young offenders – I loved the job and the people I met.

 After working for others, I decided to become a freelance copy editor/proof reader.
 For 12 years I edited theses, novels, and scientific articles for people here in New Zealand, in the U.S., and in England.
 I also wrote articles for magazines.

 But now, since this website began, my editing/writing life has changed.

 My novel 'War and Chance' was published in 2013 - At the beginning of WWII, eighteen year old Thomas Collins is sent, as a conscript, to France to fight n a war he didn't believe in to take part in the atrocities on foreign soil.
 For more information visit Projects.

 My biography, 'The Civilian Bomb Disposing Earl', which was published in the U.K. by Pen & Sword, military publishers, is the true story of a true adventurer, a very courageous man, the 20th Earl of Suffolk & Berkshire, GC.
 Please see Projects for more information.